pmeaney/server020325-debianNpm/README.md

 (The first two items above are so the bash script can upload ssh keys to DO & GH after it generates them.)

+Note: the above two tokens are used to upload the initial 2 ssh keys to work with the DO & GH services.

+however, in this script (or related ones) you might notice "DIGITALOCEAN_ACCESS_TOKEN".
+This is also a full access token.
+Feel free to rpovide the same token's value for both.
+Just keep in mind: the shell `env` must contain "DIGITALOCEAN_ACCESS_TOKEN" to ensure terraform picks up the token during its `apply`.

 ```bash

 git clone